 We hope this FAQ answers any questions you have.
-However, If you can’t find what you’re looking in our please Contact Us.
+However, If you can’t find what you’re looking for please Contact Us.

 A: The minimum lesson length is usually 1 hour although private tutors may teach for shorter periods online; GCSE and A level students often have lessons of 1.5/2 hours, especially over half-terms and holidays.